CanalTP/fab_kirin/README.md

 ### Demo

-A demo for local deployment is available, please see [instructions there](demo/README.md).
+A demo for local deployment is available, please see [instructions](demo/README.md).

 ### deployment files